 In some cases, the immune system may react to the fungus and cause inflammation, which can lead to the formation of a hematoma.

-How Does Hematoma Black Toe Nail Fungus Develop?
+How Does Hematoma Black Toe Nail Fungus Develop And Affect Health?

 One of the most common ways people develop a hematoma black toenail fungus is by not taking proper care of their feet.
 This can include not wearing socks or shoes that fit properly, not drying the feet thoroughly after bathing, or not trimming the toenails regularly.